 - Slim Dark Rinse Japanese Traveler Jean – $70.80 when 40% off ($118)

 I don’t care what’s trendy.
-I don’t care if you can go to class in your pajama pants.
 Putting on some dark wash jeans, maybe with some stretch woven in, is hardly a big ask.
 They look great too.

 Don’t live your life on social media.

 Our social media coordinator is gonna kill me for saying this, but, less is more when it comes to social media.
 Style is often sexy.
-And there’s nothing sexy about someone who posts every thought, outfit, and update on their travels to social media.
-Be at least a little bit mysterious, and get off the social networks every so often.
+And there’s nothing sexy about someone who posts every thought, outfit, and travel update to social media.
+Be at least a little mysterious, and get off the social networks every so often.
 Or, a lot.

 Wear new wayfarers (or similar) in tortoise shell or black.

 - Kirkland Wayfarers – $25 – $30 (Costco in-store only)